guildai/guild.ai/pages/docs/intro.md

 [fig.py ->](https://raw.githubusercontent.com/guildai/examples/master/fashion/fig.py)
 : Support for generating plots---use by both `prepare_data` and `predict`.

-If you are using `wget` you can run these commands from the `sample-project` directory:
+If you are using `wget` you can download the file directly to the project directory by running:

 ``` command
 wget https://raw.githubusercontent.com/guildai/examples/master/fashion/predict.py